OPPOSE: SB1302 – Identical Citizens and Noncitizen Drivers Licenses

 This bill limits voter registration cancellations to data provided only by the Department of Elections or state-approved agencies, inhibiting our general registrars ability to maintain an accurate registered voter list.

 Imposes $1,000 civil penalty on electoral board members who refuse to certify results.
-This impedes their ability to serve properly as an electoral board member, oversee elections and use their best judgement to certify elections.
+This impedes their ability to serve properly as an electoral board member, oversee elections and use their best judgment to certify elections.

 OPPOSE: SB1009 – Ranked Choice Voting Expansion for Localities